jjdelorme/ContosoUniversity/README.md

 ### Using Cloud Build

-!!!
-[TODO]: Need to enable the APIs and set permissions.
-!!!

 Rather than running Docker locally, you can use the managed Google Cloud Build service to build the container and automatically push it to your container registry:

 1. Get your Google Cloud Project ID using the `gcloud` tool, for example: